samliyanage/schools-app/Readme.txt

    	https://github.com/samliyanage/schools-app/

+03) Configure the following database connectivity fields in  {Project_Location}/src/main/resources/application.properties.

+	db.host 	- Host name of the MongoDB database (e.g.: localhost). db.name 	- Database name of the MongoDB.

-03 	Build the project with maven using following command
+04) Build the project with maven using following command

 	{Project_Location}>mvn clean install

-04) Deploy the "schoolWebApp.war" file that built in step [3].
+05) Deploy the "schoolWebApp.war" file that built in step [4].

 05) To manage/view school records, use the following URL.